ozym/haz/impact-intensity-consumer/README.md

 The number of concurrent SQS listeners can be can be controlled with the config parameter `NumberOfListeners`.

-### Monitoring

-Metrics are sent to mtr and logs sent to Logentries.

-### Logging

-Logs to standard out.

 ### Database Fault Tolerance.

 The app is tolerant of (most) database faults: